 This property SHOULD NOT be absent unless the tool does not have physical location information for this annotatedCodeLocation.

-NOTE: This could happen if, for example:

-This annotatedCodeLocation refers to a location within a binary for which the tool does not have associated symbol information.
+NOTE: This could happen if, for example, this annotatedCodeLocation refers to a location within a binary for which the tool does not have associated symbol information.

-This annotatedCodeLocation occurs within a codeFlow (§3.24), the value of the kind property (§3.27.9) is "functionExit", and the tool has chosen not to associate the function exit with a source code location.

-This annotatedCodeLocation occurs within a codeFlow, the value of the kind property is "continuation", and the continuation is used purely to record a change to global state (which might happen asynchronously with respect to the code flow).

 fullyQualifiedLogicalName property

 Depending on the circumstance, an annotatedCodeLocation object either SHOULD or MAY contain a property named fullyQualifiedLogicalName whose value is a string containing the fully qualified name of the method to which this annotatedCodeLocation refers.
 If the physicalLocation property (§3.27.3) is absent, fullyQualifiedLogicalName SHOULD be present.
 Otherwise, fullyQualifiedLogicalName MAY be present.
 See §3.20.5 for examples.